|Quick Facts: Massage Therapists|

 |Work Experience in a Related Occupation||None|

 Massage therapists treat clients by using touch to manipulate the soft-tissue muscles of the body.
-With their touch, therapists relieve pain, rehabilitate injuries, reduce stress, increase relaxation, and aid in the general wellness of clients.
+With their touch, therapists relieve pain, help rehabilitate injuries, improve circulation, relieve stress, increase relaxation, and aid in the general wellness of clients.

-Massage therapists work in an array of settings, both private and public, such as private offices, spas, hospitals, fitness centers, and shopping malls.
-Some massage therapists also travel to clients’ homes or offices to provide a massage.
+Massage therapists work in an array of settings, both private and public, such as private offices, spas, hospitals, and fitness centers.
+Some massage therapists also travel to clients’ homes or offices to give a massage.

-Massage therapists typically complete a postsecondary education program that can require 500 hours or more of study and experience, although standards and requirements vary greatly by state and locality.
-Most states regulate massage therapy and require massage therapists to have a license or certificate.
+Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience, although standards and requirements vary by state or other locality.
+Most states regulate massage therapy and require massage therapists to have a license or certification.

-Employment of massage therapists is expected to grow by 20 percent from 2010 to 2020, faster than the average for all occupations.
+Employment of massage therapists is projected to grow 23 percent from 2012 to 2022, much faster than the average for all occupations.
 Continued growth in the demand for massage services will lead to new openings for massage therapists.

 Compare the job duties, education, job growth, and pay of massage therapists with similar occupations.